 - Virtual land

-Creators can sell directly to audiences without platforms taking large commissions.
+Creators can sell directly to audiences without large platform commissions.

 5. Decentralized Applications (dApps)

-dApps operate on blockchain networks instead of centralized servers.
+Decentralized applications run on blockchain networks rather than centralized servers.

 Examples include: